knowthelist/fhem-tablet-ui/README.md

 <div data-template="template_div.html" class="cell"></div>
 ```

-Donation
+###Donation
 --------
-You can support the creator of this beautiful UI so that he can buy a new laptop
+You can support the creator of this beautiful UI so that he can buy a new laptop.
+Update 2015-10-27: yesterday my old 2007 MacBook died.
+Total fail of HDD.
+I'm unable to work now and I need to buy a new one.
+Goal: 13'' MacBook Pro 1445€ Status: 20€

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PD4C2XM2VTD9A"><img src="https://www.paypalobjects.com/de_DE/DE/i/btn/btn_donateCC_LG.gif" alt="[paypal]" /></a>